 There is a significant skill gap, with millions of cybersecurity jobs still needing to be fulfilled due to a lack of a trained workforce.
 Various academic programs are available that teach students in different aspects of cybersecurity.
-This paper investigates if there is any impact of the title of an IT program on the desirability of a program and if this impact differs based on gender, with a focus on Cybersecurity majors.
+This paper investigates if the title of an IT program has any impact on the desirability of a program and if this impact differs based on gender, with a focus on cybersecurity majors.
 Two focus groups were conducted for data collection at two different universities, and participants were asked to rank order a variety of titles for cybersecurity programs.
 An interpretive thematic analysis technique was used to analyze the data.
 Our results suggest that cybersecurity is a preferred title for both men and women.
 Recommendations are provided, and implications are drawn.

-Keywords: cyber security, workforce, skill gap, women in cyber security, focus group, thematic analysis
+Keywords: cybersecurity, workforce, skill gap, women in cybersecurity, focus group, thematic analysis